 Karibu, welcome to our website, we sell original artworks, prints and various cards depicting African wildlife, people and places in Tanzania.
 We are a small company based in Gloucestershire, England and can supply artwork to Europe, USA, Japan and Tanzania.
 As well as her own work Karen also undertakes several commissioned drawings each year, please contact us for further details.
+We have recently added some Cotswold pictures o the site, please check out the gallery in the navigation bar above.

 Throughout her early life Karen Mence had a unique relationship with African wildlife, which is reflected in her art today.
 Born in Tabora, Tanzania and named after Karen Blixen by her Danish mother, much of her early years were spent in the bush with her sister Vibeke, her mother, Mona and father Tony Mence.
 Tony was one of the early pioneers of wildlife conservation, living in various locations throughout Tanzania, including the rim of Ngorongoro Crater where Rhino Lodge now stands, and the foothills of Mount Kilimanjaro.
 Living with and amongst the abundant wildlife inherent to the country, gave Karen the unique opportunity to see and experience the wildlife and landscapes in ways that normal residents and travellers were not able to.